openshift/hypershift/docs/content/how-to/openstack/create-openstack-cluster.md

 example         4.17.0    example-admin-kubeconfig         Completed  True        False         The hosted control plane is available
 ```

+Because Ingress is not yet supported on this platform, the Console operator won't report Ready.
+Once the user deploys Ingress on day 2 (e.g. via Metal LB), the console becomes available.

 ## Accessing the HostedCluster

 CLI access to the guest cluster is gained by retrieving the guest cluster's